 Before we take a deeper dive into your pup’s eyes, let’s take a minute to familiarize ourselves with some key terms.

 I don’t know what's the exact history behind various terms used for the different parts of the eye, but they probably originated from some words in Latin.
 Maybe back then, they thought pupil and iris and sclera sounded cool?

-The pupil is the central part of the eye that takes in light and sends those signals to the brain to translate in images.
-It's that black looking circle in the middle of the eye.
+The pupil is the central part of the eye that takes in light and sends those signals to the brain to translate into images.
+It's that black-looking circle in the middle of the eye.
 Dog pupils enlarge when it's dark and shrink in bright light.
 Interestingly, the pupil isn't really what it looks like, it's mostly a black hole located in the center of the iris.

 The iris instead is the colored part around the pupil.
 When people say you have brown eyes or blue eyes, they're referring to the iris.

 And then there’s the sclera, the white connective tissue that makes up the rest of the eye.
 Among humans, you can see large portions of the sclera because humans rely a whole lot on the eyes for communication purposes (emotions or other non-verbal cues).

 You may not have considered it before, but take a look at your pup and you’ll notice that there is only a thin ring of sclera showing in their eyes most of the time compared to humans.

 Some researchers believe that, as humans domesticated dogs, dogs began to pick up on human eye movement and visual cues, too.
 After all, it’s a lot easier to tell someone where there’s food or danger without the risk of becoming that food with a widened eye or by looking in a certain direction.

 Why Do Dogs Show the White of Their Eyes (Whale Eyes)?